MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

 - You need an Attended RPA license.
 - Specific endpoints must be included in the allowlist for desktop flows containing cloud connector actions to work properly.
 More information: [Desktop flow services required for runtime](../../ip-address-configuration.md#desktop-flows-services-required-for-runtime)
 - For **Office 365 Outlook** actions, if you're using an Exchange Online application access policy, ensure that the allowed user-agents for successful desktop flow execution: PowerAutomateLocal/*, PowerAutomateCloud/.* More information: [Common errors](/connectors/office365/#common-errors)
 - Dynamic output schema isn't fully supported for cloud connector actions in desktop flows.
-Don't use variables in the respective dropdown fields, such as site address, list name, select file, and so on while configuring a cloud connector action.
+Don't use variables in the respective dropdown fields, such as site address, list name, select file, and so on, while configuring a cloud connector action.
 - To enable attended or unattended runs (cloud-initiated runs), make sure that your desktop flow uses the Power Automate v2 schema and all connection references are marked as embedded.
 - Connection reference embedding is only available for co-owners.
 Users (run-only) can execute flows shared with them only via Power Automate for desktop's console using their own connections.
 - Desktop flows with embedded connection references don't currently support application lifecycle management (ALM) capabilities.